-Having made application to the Admissions Office, students transferring are required to attend the School Enrolment Centre at the time set down for the year/stage of the new course in which they expect to enrol.
-They must present the letter granting approval of the transfer to the enrolling officer.
+Students whose applications to transfer are successful are required to comply with the enrolment procedures for the year/stage of the new course in which they expect to enrol.
+Unless otherwise instructed they must present the letter granting approval of the transfer to the enrolling officer.